 BREEAM measures sustainable value in a series of categories, ranging from energy to ecology.
 Each of these categories addresses the most influential factors, including low impact design and carbon emissions reduction; design durability and resilience; adaption to climate change; and ecological value and biodiversity protection.
 Within every category, developments score points – called credits – for achieving targets, and their final total determines their rating.

 As a certification body, BREEAM via BRE Global, maintains an open, accountable governance structure.
-The operation of BREEAM (and indeed all our assurance activities) is overseen by an independent Governing Body and a Standing Panel for peer and market review.
+The operation of BREEAM (and indeed all their assurance activities) is overseen by an independent Governing Body and a Standing Panel for peer and market review.

 “Using BREEAM means we focus not only on the buildings’ initial design and construction phase, but we also keep in mind the best, most efficient maintenance and upkeep once the facilities are in use.”
 Rosa Lopez, Environmental Sustainability Manager, Neinver.